kirjs/react-highcharts/README.md

     npm install highcharts-release --save-dev
     ```

- 2. Set package version to the version of `highcharts-release` in the `package.json`.
+ 2. Increment the version such that a patch, minor release, or major release of
+    higcharts is reflected in a corresponding library version bump.